ethicalhack3r/wordpress_plugin_security_testing_cheat_sheet/README.md

 # WordPress Plugin Security Testing Cheat Sheet

+This cheat sheet was compiled by [Dewhurst Security](https://dewhurstsecurity.com "Dewhurst Security") to record the knowledge gained when testing WordPress plugins for security issues for our clients.
+The security documentation provided by WordPress and found online for plugin security is sparse, outdated or unclear.
+This cheat sheet is intended for Penetration Testers who audit WordPress plugins or developers who wish to audit their own WordPress plugins.

+This is a living document, feedback in the form of Issues or Pull Requests is very much welcomed.

 ## Cross-Site Scripting (XSS)

 Check if the following global PHP variables are echo'd to pages, or stored in the database and echo'd at a later time without first being sanitised or output encoded.